aedenj/cad-system-design/README.md

 ### On Consistency

 Typically the event sourcing pattern has a read side that is eventually consistent, which does carry a risk in our case.
 The system is responsible for communicating updates from multiple parties in near-realtime in potentially life-threatening situations so transient errors that delay updates, which omits information, may result in undesirable judgements made by first responders because those judgements were made on the information in the moment.
-Given our capacity needs we do have options to reasonably leverage event souring for it's replayability and auditing abilities while achieving *strict consistency* for critical read models and eventual consitency in other areas deemed less critical.
+Given our capacity needs we do have options to reasonably leverage event souring for it's replayability and auditing abilities while achieving *strict consistency* for critical read models and eventual consistency in other areas deemed less critical.

 When a command is processed, the associated events are appended to the event stream, and the corresponding read models are updated, all within a single transaction.
 This ensures that the read models are strictly consistent with the event stream at all times, avoiding eventual consistency issues.
 This approach does have limitations,